Esri/collector-tools/CollectorUtils/add_update_gnss_fields_python_api.md

 | Standard deviation           | Standard Deviation (m)                | ESRIGNSS_H_STDDEV | double        |                                                                                                         |

 # Intructions to run from Pro.
 ![image](https://user-images.githubusercontent.com/26557666/28002606-9442b8aa-64eb-11e7-8974-b44fa513a7a9.png)
+* See tool metadata in Pro for detailed instructions.

 # Intructions to run the script.